MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ### APC Planned Operator APIs

-TODO: current supported, comment on planned APIS

 APC enables direct access to a range of operator APIs, designed to streamline complex telecom functionalities into developer-friendly services.
-Below is a table summarizing the planned operator APIs:
+Below is a table summarizing the currently supported operator APIs:

 | API                 | Description                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------|